jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 **_Zonal price_** <d-cite key="ferc2020glossary"></d-cite> A pricing mechanism for a **specific zone** within a **control area**.

+**_NYISO-administered markets_** <d-cite key="nyiso2024clean"></d-cite> Each of the NYISO-administered markets  are are interdependent, and facilitate a different piece of the reliability puzzle:
+1. The **Capacity Market** secures commitments from supply resources to be available to meet seasonal resource adequacy requirements.
+2. The **Energy Market** secures electricity production to meet demand in real-time.
+3. The **Ancillary Market** secures flexibility services from suppliers to maintain balance in response to changing conditions on the electrical grid.

 ## Ancillary Services

 **_Ancillary services_** <d-cite key="ferc2020glossary"></d-cite> Those services necessary to support the transmission of electric power from seller to purchaser, given the obligations of control areas and transmitting utilities within those control areas, to maintain reliable operations of the interconnected transmission system.
 Ancillary services supplied with generation include load following, reactive power-voltage regulation, system protective services, loss compensation service, system control, load dispatch services, and energy imbalance services.